 Example of a trader with TTS

 I recently worked with a client who had a $800,000 net short-term capital gain from selling short during 2015 and $500,000 of stock borrow fees (probably high for a short seller).
 He hoped the effect on his taxable income would be $300,000 ($800,000 less $500,000) as that was his economic gain.
-But, his accountant told him taxable income was considerably higher after applying itemized deduction limitations and the AMT preference for investment expenses.
+But, his accountant told him taxable income was considerably higher after applying the Pease itemized deduction limitation.
 The client qualified for TTS, and therefore could report his stock borrow fees along with other trading business expenses on Schedule C. His taxable income effect was under $300,000.

 But, his Schedule C would look like an enormous red flag since it reported trading business expenses only, and that amount was a loss over $500,000.
 He entered capital gains and losses on Form 8949, transferred to Schedule D. In Green’s 2016 Trader Tax Guide, I suggest moving a portion of business trading capital gains to Schedule C to zero it out.
 We also recommend a footnote explaining that the taxpayer is profitable and the transfer of income to Schedule C. Additionally, the note explains what trader tax status is by law, how the client qualified for TTS, and how to treat selling-short expenses.

 Another client has a net capital loss of $100,000.
 After the $3,000 capital loss limitation against other income, he has negative taxable income, which means he will not get any tax benefit from his stock borrow fees.

 Postscript on July 12, 2018: In the original post, I stated borrow fees were “investment expenses” included in “certain miscellaneous deductions” reported on line 23, subject to the 2-percent floor and AMT preference.
 The Schedule A instructions did not list short-selling expenses in “other miscellaneous deductions” reported on line 28, excluded from the 2-percent floor.